lumenlearning/candela-vagrant/README.md

 ##Enable and configure LTI and candela LTI

-1. Navigate to "My Sites" -> "Network Admin" -> "Plugins"
+1. Navigate to "My Catalog" -> "PRIMARY SITE NAME" -> "Dashboard"
-1. "Network Activate" LTI
+1. Click "Plugins"
-1. "Network Activate" Candela LTI
+1. "Activate" LTI
-1. Navigate to the textbook you wish to setup for LTI-based access.
+1. "Activate" Candela LTI
-1. In the left admin menu, navigate to "LTI Consumers" -> "Add New."
+1. In the left admin menu (primary site only), navigate to "LTI Consumers" -> "Add New."